AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cheapest Full Coverage Car Insurance in Chicago

-State Farm offers the cheapest full coverage auto insurance rates in Chicago at $1,588 per year on average — that’s 27 percent less than the citywide average.
-Travelers, Auto-Owners, and USAA also have below-average rates.
+COUNTRY Financial and Travelers State Farm have the cheapest average full coverage auto insurance rates in Chicago.
+State Farm, Auto-Owners, and USAA also have below-average rates.

 CompanyAnnual Chicago AverageMonthly Chicago Average